 Office: 118 Franco Building

 Grobman has a strong record of research.
-Grobman has published four books: Undergraduate Research in English Studies (2010) (co-edited with Joyce Kinkead), Multicultural Hybridity: Transforming American Literary Scholarship and Pedagogy (2007), Teaching at the Crossroads: Cultures and Critical Perspectives in Literature by Women of Color (2001), and On Location: Theory and Practice in Classroom-Based Writing Tutoring (2005) (co-edited with the late Candace Spigelman).
-Grobman has published more than 30 articles in peer-reviewed journals and books.
-Service Learning and Literary Studies in English, co-edited with Roberta Rosenberg, is forthcoming from MLA Press.
+Grobman has published five books: Service Learning and Literary Studies in English (2015, co-edited with Roberta Rosenberg), Undergraduate Research in English Studies (2010, co-edited with Joyce Kinkead), Multicultural Hybridity: Transforming American Literary Scholarship and Pedagogy (2007), Teaching at the Crossroads: Cultures and Critical Perspectives in Literature by Women of Color (2001), and On Location: Theory and Practice in Classroom-Based Writing Tutoring (2005) (co-edited with the late Candace Spigelman).
+Grobman has published more than 40 articles in peer-reviewed journals and books.
+Pedagogies of Public Memory: Teaching Writing and Rhetoric at Museums, Archives, and Memorials (co-edited with Jane Greer) is forthcoming from Routledge.

-Grobman was the recipient of the Penn State University President’s Award for Excellence in Academic Integration in 2012.
+Grobman is the 2014 Carnegie Foundation for the Advancement of Teaching Outstanding Baccalaureate Colleges Professor of the Year and was the recipient of the Penn State University President’s Award for Excellence in Academic Integration in 2012.
 She is the first recipient of the award from a Penn State campus outside University Park.

 Dr. Laurie Grobman

 Call for Proposals: Producing Public Memory: Museums, Memorials, and Archives as Sites for Teaching "Writing"

 Penn State Berks Academic Programs